aurule/rolldembones/README.md

 # Features

-Roll Dem Bones has a number of command-line options to modify the dice individually and in aggregate.
+Roll Dem Bones has a number of command-line options.

 ## Reporting Mode